realness-online/web/README.md

 A moderator takes responsibility for the content that is created within their instance of Realness.

 By moderating an instance of Realness you become part of a chain of responsibility that is diffuse.
-Each instance of Realness is a unique opportunity users to negotiate norms with their moderator.
+Each instance of Realness is a unique opportunity for users to negotiate norms with their moderator.
 This way, Human beings can move between networks naturally; Choosing a Realness that is a good fit for them.

 It is the explicit goal of realness to create a democratic environment where people feel free to share and communicate yet it is clear who's ass is on the line for what gets said, organized, and done.